 8. Say no to plastic cutlery - take your own either the full monty or just a spork wrapped in a napkin.

 9. If you like take-away coffee, take your own container - a tip here, first ask the person dispensing not to put it in their own disposable cup first!
+Many places give a discount if you take your own cup.

 10. Look for stores that sell loose or refillable goods, see the list on the left